WGLab/icages/doc/user-guide/example.md

 ## ANNOVAR input annotated with hg38

-To change prefix, please use option `-p` or `--prefix` and to change directory where your output will be generated, please use option `--outputdir`.
+To change database version, please use option `--buildver`.
 Note that if you have other forms of input, such as VCF format and BED format, the syntax is the same.

 ```
 [cocodong@biocluster ~/]$ head input.txt